Merlin Easley Obituary (2020) - Kirksville Daily Express

 Born June 25, 1945 in Kirksville, Missouri, the son of Stanley and Maxine (Lagle) Easley.
 On March 8, 1974 in Memphis, Missouri, he was united in marriage to Annabelle Cantril who survives.

-Also surviving are three sons and daughters-in-law, Troy and Kiesha Easley of Springfield, Illinois, Dr. Ryan and Stefanie Easley of Bloomington, Illinois, and Kyle and Miranda Easley of Moberly, Missouri; one brother and sister-in-law, Randy and Leisa Easley of Elmer, Missouri; four grandchildren, Ava, Leo, Radcliff, and Weston; and several nieces, nephews, and cousins.
+Also surviving are three sons and daughters-in-law, Troy and Kiesha Easley of Springfield, Illinois (daughters: Ava and expected daughter), Dr. Ryan and Stefanie Easley of Bloomington, Illinois (sons: Leo, Radcliff, and Weston), and Kyle and Miranda Easley of Moberly, Missouri; one brother and sister-in-law, Randy and Leisa Easley of Elmer, Missouri; also leaving to mourn his passing are several nieces, nephews, and cousins.

 Merlin enjoyed playing baseball as a young man and coaching an older teenage team.
 After having children, he enjoyed coaching school-age baseball and assisting with basketball coaching.
 He thoroughly enjoyed attending and encouraging his sons as they participated in the La Plata school's extracurricular sports and summer baseball teams.